12/13th Battalion of the Line

 The 12th of the Line (Prince Leopold) – 13th of the Line Battalion (Bataillon 12e de Ligne Prince Léopold - 13e de Ligne, Bataljon 12 Linie Prins Léopold - 13 Linie) is an infantry unit in the Belgian Army of the Belgian Armed Forces.
 It maintains the traditions of the 12th Regiment of the Line and 13th Regiment of the Line.
 From 2011 until 1 January 2017 the regiment was a part of the Light Brigade and on that date the regiment joined the Motorized Brigade.

 History

 12th Regiment of the Line

 The 12th Regiment of the Line is the oldest active Belgian infantry regiment.
 It was created on 31 March 1831, and since 1984 has been authorised to bear the title "Prince Leopold" which was originally bestowed on it in 1915, during the First World War.

 The badge of the 12th Regiment of the Line was based on the coat of arms of the city of Liège where the regiment had its barracks.
-It depicted the city's perron column.
+It depicted the Perron of Liège, an important civic monument in Liège.